Esri/data-collection-ios/docs/README.md

 **Floating Panel Controller**

-A `FloatingPanelController` is a custom `UIViewController` subclass that allows for display of content in a "floating panel", sometimes also referred to as a "bottom sheet".
+`FloatingPanelController` is a custom `UIViewController` subclass that allows for display of content in a "floating panel", sometimes also referred to as a "bottom sheet".
 Displayed content is encapsulated in a `UIViewController` that implements the `FloatingPanelEmbeddable` protocol.
 Currently both "Layers" and "Bookmarks" display in a `FloatingPanelController`.

 ### Controller: app context aware